 A widely used technique in modern software engineering is to model a system by a combination of different, but semantically compatible, views of that system.
 The primary benefit of such an approach is to keep a very complex systems manageable and to detect misconceptions or inconsistencies at an early stage.
-In the approach presented here, we divide the modeling into three views: the architectural model of the system, the reactive model of the system, and the functional model of the system (Figure 1), and we provide a mapping between those views.
+In the approach presented here, as is shown in Figure 1, we divide the modeling into three views: the architectural model of the system, the reactive model of the system, and the functional model of the system, and we provide a mapping between those views.